 Live text templates in Premiere Pro let you edit text layers in After Effects compositions directly in Premiere Pro.
+You can also check out the new graphics template option available in Premiere Pro, see Essential Graphics Panel for more information.

 Editing text in a Live Text template